U.S. retailers face pressure to raise cybersecurity spending

 "Retailers have to assume that they are constantly being targeted and actually constantly being penetrated," said Eddie Schwartz, a vice president at Verizon Enterprise Solutions, who urged retailers to take a more proactive approach.

-For example, Dinesh Bajaj, the vice president of retail and logistics practice in Americas for Infosys Ltd (INFY.NS), expects retailers to spend more in coming months on encrypting credit card data while storing it in multiple systems.
+For example, Dinesh Bajaj, the vice president of retail and logistics practice in Americas for Infosys Ltd, expects retailers to spend more in coming months on encrypting credit card data while storing it in multiple systems.

 IDC Retail Insights expects spending by retailers in 2014 specifically for security in the United States to be $720.3 million, an increase of 5.7 percent from last year in part because of the recent breaches.
 Total tech spending by retailers this year is expected to hit $36.34 billion.